Did you know that your smartphone can kill you before the COVID-19 virus?

 You probably spend more time on your device more than anything else during the lockdown.
-With free WIFI and streaming, you get to toggle between Netflix, emails, zoom calls, games, listen to your music, and even exercise with your smartphone.
+With free WIFI and streaming, you get to toggle between Netflix, emails, zoom calls, games, listening to your music, and even exercising with your smartphone.

 You sleep with it next to you.
 Say all your “Good Mornings” to your groups on WhatsApp, Telegram, and WeChat.

 Exchange memes, gifs, videos, and share links and news faster than any news portal.

 But is it safe?